alphagov/govuk-frontend/docs/releasing/publishing.md

   npm unlink ../govuk-frontend/package/
   ```

-10. Create a pull request and copy the changelog text.
+11. Create a pull request and copy the changelog text.
    When reviewing the PR, check that the version numbers have been updated and that the compiled assets use this version number.

-11. Once the pull request is approved, merge to **master**.
+12. Once the pull request is approved, merge to **master**.

-12. Checkout **master** and pull the latest changes.
+13. Checkout **master** and pull the latest changes.

-13. Log into npm, using team [credentials](https://github.com/alphagov/design-system-team-credentials/tree/master/npm/govuk-patterns-and-tools).
+14. Log into npm (`npm login`), using team [credentials](https://github.com/alphagov/design-system-team-credentials/tree/master/npm/govuk-patterns-and-tools).

-14. Run `npm run release`, you will be prompted to continue or cancel.
+15. Run `npm run release`, you will be prompted to continue or cancel.

-15. Create a release in the [Github interface](https://github.com/alphagov/govuk-frontend/releases/new)
+16. View the created tag in the [Github interface](https://github.com/alphagov/govuk-frontend/releases)
-  - select the latest tag version
+  - select the latest tag
-  - set "GOV.UK Frontend release v[version-number]" as the title
+  - set "GOV.UK Frontend v[version-number]" as the title
   - add release notes from changelog
-  - add a summary of highlights (this will be used when sending comms out)
-  - attach the generated ZIP that has been generated at the root of the project
+  - attach the generated ZIP that has been generated at the root of this project
   - publish release

-16. Log out from npm
+17. Log out from npm
 ```bash
 npm logout
 ```

-17. Post a short summary of the release in the cross-government and GDS #govuk-design-system Slack channels.
+18. Once you've updated the GOV.UK Design System, Prototype Kit, and Frontend Docs, post a short summary of the release in the cross-government and GDS #govuk-design-system Slack channels.
 For example:

     🚀 We’ve just released GOV.‌UK Frontend v3.7.0.
 It's now easier and faster to use our Sass.
 We've also made improvements to back links, breadcrumbs, lists and the header.
 Thanks to @<SLACK-NAME> and @<SLACK-NAME> for helping with this release. [https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0](https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0)

-18. Move cards on the [Sprint board](https://github.com/orgs/alphagov/projects/4) from "Ready to Release" column to "Done".
+19. Move cards on the [Sprint board](https://github.com/orgs/alphagov/projects/4) from "Ready to Release" column to "Done".
+Close any associated milestones.

-19. Add cards to the "Backlog" column:
-  - Update the GOV.UK Design System to use the latest release
-  - Update the GOV.UK Prototype Kit to use the latest release
-  - Update the GOV.UK Frontend Docs to use the latest release